 - New internal pipelines or tie-ins between existing pipelines to carry feedstock and production materials (renewable diesel, renewable propane, renewable jet fuel, and renewable naphtha)

 - Whatcom County Public Utility District No. 1 electrical substation upgrades

 - Cascade Natural Gas pipeline upgrade to natural gas supply (approximately eight miles of new pipeline co-located with current pipeline)

 Potential project impacts described in Green Apple’s submittals include:

 - Greenhouse gas emissions

-The plant could produce about 250 million gallons of renewable fuel products per year, including renewable diesel, with minor products of renewable naphtha and renewable propane.
+The plant could produce about 250 million gallons of renewable fuel products per year, including renewable diesel, with minor products of renewable naphtha, renewable propane, and potentially future renewable jet fuel.
 It would use existing ship, rail, and truck facilities at Phillips 66 to receive feedstock and ship out the finished product.